levandinho/twitter/README.md

 }
 ```
 6. To stop following a user send a DELETE request to ```http://localhost:8080/users/1/followees/<FOLLOWEE ID>```
-7. To view a Timeline (a list of all twits created by the people you follow in a reverse chronological order) send a GET request to
+7. To view a Timeline (a list of all tweets created by the people you follow in a reverse chronological order) send a GET request to

 ```http://localhost:8080/users/1/feed/```